mark-hahn/web-browser/README.md

 ## Usage

-- Install with `apm install browser`
+- Install with `apm install web-browser`
-- Press `ctrl-alt-B` (`browser:toggle`) and a toolbar will appear above the tabs
+- Press `ctrl-alt-B` (`web-browser:toggle`) and a toolbar will appear above the tabs
 - Enter a complete url including the `http://` at the beginning and press enter
 - To create a new tab use ctrl-enter instead

 ## API

-The API is not documented yet but the code in `lib/browser.coffee` contains all methods needed.
-The `browser` object is available as `atom.webBrowser` globally.
+The API is not documented yet but the code in `lib/web-browser.coffee` contains all methods needed.
+The `webBrowser` object is available as `atom.webBrowser` globally.
 To open a page use `createPage`.
 For example, to open the apple.com web page use `atom.webBrowser.createPage 'http://apple.com'`.

 ## Typical Incompatible Websites